Swanson-Hysell-Group/lab_protocols/Magnetometer_Operations/field_trapping.md

 Connect the temperature monitor cable into port on magnetometer by the SQuID electronic boxes.
 A single cable controls heater and gives temperature reading.
 Connect the nulling cable from the control monitor to the cable that comes out of the magnetometer.

 4. **Warm magnetometer and trap the field.**
-Another effective way to warm and then cool is to simply turn off the Cryomech compressor (and to savor the brief silence in the lab when it is off).
-Turn off compressor (press green button) and allow TSH and TSQ to warm up to 8 or 9 K. This warming should take around 10 minutes.
-The shield stops being superconducting at ~7.2 K. Once the system warms up to 8 or 9 K, turn compressor back on so that the system cools back down.
+To warm up the system simply turn off the Cryomech compressor by pressing the green button (savor the brief silence in the lab when it is off).
+After compressor is turned off, allow TSH and TSQ to warm up to 8 or 9 K. This warming should take around 10 minutes.
+The shield stops being superconducting at ~7.2 K. Once the system warms up to 8 or 9 K, turn the compressor back on so that the system cools back down.
 Before turning the compressor back on, adjust nulling coils to get a zero reading on the fluxgate (usually are left with 1 to 3 nT when the field is trapped).
-Then turn the compressor on continuing adjustments as needed with the coils as it cools.
+Adjustments can be continued as needed with the nulling coils as the system cools.
 The field will be trapped at ~7.2 K. Once the systems is cooled to ~5 K disconnect nulling coils.

-5. **Wait until system fully cools and stabilizes** Cooling should continue until the SQuID temperature is back to ~3.9K and there is little drift.The 2G Enterprise manual states that the lowest noise environment will be achieved about an hour after the system has cooled down.
+5. **Wait until system fully cools and stabilizes** Cooling should continue until the SQuID temperature is back to ~3.9K and there is little drift.
+The 2G Enterprise manual states that the lowest noise environment will be achieved about an hour after the system has cooled down.
+In practice, this can take more time.

 ## Procedure at the IRM